REFERENCE NO - 14/506738/OUT

-9.1.3 The proposed development does not conform with the adopted policy ENV28 of the Maidstone Borough-wide Local plan 2000.
+9.1.1 The proposed development does not conform with policy ENV28 of the Maidstone Borough-wide Local plan 2000.
 It would be greenfield development in a Special Landscape Area.
-However, as the site is an allocation for housing in the emerging local plan and falls within the proposed extended urban boundary as set out by Policy SP1 of the emerging plan, it reduces the weight that can be afforded to the adopted Policy ENV28.
-The development is considered to be in a sustainable location, will fall within the amended urban boundary and is not considered to result in significant planning harm.
-Given that this site contributes to securing the five-year housing supply and that the site is a proposed allocation in the Reg 19 plan, the low adverse impacts of the development are not considered to significantly outweigh its benefits.
-In addition, no adverse comments have been reported in the Inspector’s interim findings or reported from the hearing session when this site was discussed.
+However, the development is at a sustainable location, immediately adjoins the existing urban boundary, and is not considered to result in significant planning harm.
+Given the current shortfall in the required five-year housing supply and that this site is a proposed allocation in the Reg 19 plan, the low adverse impacts of the development are not considered to significantly outweigh its benefits.
 As such the development is considered to be in general compliance with the National Planning Policy Framework and material considerations indicate that it is appropriate to depart from the Local Plan.

 9.1.2 Development at this site would extend the grain of development from the Maidstone urban boundary to the east.
 Whilst the development would have an impact upon the setting of the Grade II Listed Barty House and a loss of some fabric of the listed wall, I do not consider that this would be a significant impact such to resist development altogether.
 The site is on the boundary of the urban area in easy reach of a number of services and facilities located within Bearsted, including the Bearsted train station.
 The proposed development includes measures to enhance connectivity from the site to the centre of Bearsted (bus route) with its shops and services.
 The development of this site for residential purposes would in my view represent an example of sustainable development and would conform to the aspirations of the NPPF.

-9.1.3 Furthermore, the site, currently being on the edge of the urban area of Maidstone, would be in conformity with the Council’s settlement hierarchy and preferred areas for development.
-The principal of which is supported in the Regulation 19 local plan which seeks to direct development to the urban area of Maidstone in the first instance – policy SS1 and SP1, followed by edge of urban sites.
+9.1.3 Furthermore, the site, being on the edge of the urban area of Maidstone, would be in conformity with the Council’s settlement hierarchy and preferred areas for development.
+The principal of which is supported in the Regulation 19 local plan which seeks to direct development to the urban area of Maidstone in the first instance followed by edge of urban sites.
 Therefore, the development of this site for residential purposes would conform with the Council’s approach to the location of development.

-9.1.4 This application has previously had a resolution to grant planning permission subject to the completion of a S106 legal agreement.
-It remains my recommendation that the development of the site for residential purposes is acceptable and it is recommended that subject to the completion of a section 106 that planning permission be granted.
+9.1.4 It is therefore considered that the development of the site for residential purposes is acceptable and it is recommended that subject to the completion of a section 106 agreement planning permission is granted.

-The Head of Planning and Development be given delegated powers to grant planning permission subject to the conditions set out below and to the prior completion of a legal agreement, in such terms as the Head of Legal Services may advise, to provide the following;
+The Head of Planning and Development be delegated power to grant planning permission subject to the conditions set out below and to the prior completion of a legal agreement, in such terms as the Head of Legal Services may advise, to provide the following;

 - The provision of 30% affordable residential units within the application site, 60% rental and 40% shared ownership.

-- Contribution of £808.20 per Dwelling to be sought from the NHS towards improvements to Bearsted surgery.
+- Contribution of £808.20 per Dwelling to be sought from the NHS towards improvements to a named local surgery.

-- Contribution of £2360.96 per Applicable House towards the South Borough Primary School permanent expansion to 2FE.
+- Contribution of £2360.96 per Applicable House towards the South Borough PS permanent expansion to 2FE.